birdandhike.com logo

 Note the pale colors; white spots behind the ears; and short tail

-Bobcat scat is long and narrow, and breaks up into small segments described by one biologist as a few tootsie rolls lying on the ground.
+Bobcat scat is long and narrow, and it breaks up into small segments described by one biologist as a few tootsie rolls lying on the ground.
 On closer inspection, each tootsie roll is composed of smaller segments all stuck together like a stack of fat disks.
 The scat is mostly composed of bones and hair of prey items.

 Like other mammal scat, bobcat scat starts out black, damp, and stinky, but it ages to dry and brown without odor clearly showing bone and hair, and further ages to white and crumbly with white bone segments.